promanenko/gigaspaces-sbp-jekyll/spring-data-overview.markdown

 ##  Other Annotation-based Features

-There are lots of other useful annotation-based configuration possibilities available to you.

 {%refer%}
-For the full list of them, please, refer to [Annotation based Metadata]({%latestjavaurl%}/pojo-annotation-overview.html).
+For the full list of available annotations, please, refer to [Annotation based Metadata]({%latestjavaurl%}/pojo-annotation-overview.html).
 {%endrefer%}